 I found that there is a simple formula behind creating a significant flow of income, mostly from small business(es) starting from absolutely nothing.
-Working the way up the income ladder is what most people know it as, but we call these ladder rungs, Phases.
+Working the way up the income ladder is what most people know it as, but we call these ladder rungs, phases.

 In every program scenario here (Phase #1 through Phase #3), all that is needed is a seriously openminded willingness to do work.
-Certainly a motivated attitude and enough health to walk and use hands is key too.
+Certainly a motivated attitude and enough health to walk, talk and use hands is key too.
 Further to the necessity of someone to be prepared to do actual work, prevailing themes have specifically been physical labour and simply asking for the work.
 Read the article in our Resources page, Don’t Do YOUR Best, Do MY Best.

 Day 1, they have the appropriate clothing for the time of year, a full stomach, but no more food.